 What Is the Most Powerful Leadership Skill?

-Ask people what they think is the most powerful leadership skill, and few people will list our GR8 Leaders program's beliefs.
-Most people and leadership trainers would not list this critical skill as critical.
+Ask people what they think is the most powerful leadership skill, and few will list our GR8 Leaders program's beliefs.
+Most people and leadership trainers would list this critical skill as something other than critical.

 ASKING QUESTIONS.

-Unfortunately, that may sound strange, even crazy, but here are three reasons why Asking Questions is the most powerful leadership and relationship skills.
+Unfortunately, that may sound strange, even crazy, but here are three reasons why Asking Questions is the most powerful leadership and relationship skill.

 What Is The Most Powerful Leadership Skill?

 When someone asks you a question, what happens?
-Actually, I just did it to you.
-But, it does not have as much impact in written form as in personal communication, although it still works.
+I just did it to you.
+But, it has less impact in written form than in personal communication, although it still works.

 What happened in your mind?
 The question encourages you to read further to see the answer, right?